 European Court of Justice confirms presumption of confidentiality covering EU pilot procedure documents

 The European Court of Justice has confirmed the existence of yet another category of documents that can be covered by a presumption of confidentiality.
-This means that requests for access to documents in a pilot procedure can be refused without the institution having to carry out a concrete examination of each document.

 New rules which allow car manufacturers to keep their emissions control systems secret from the public risk another Dieselgate scandal.